 Proprietary funds distinguish operating transactions from nonoperating transactions.
 Operating transactions generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenues of the City's enterprise fund are charges to customers for water and sewer services.
-Operating expenses for enterprise funds include the cost of providing such services and depreciation on capital assets.
+Operating expenses for enterprise funds include the cost of providing such services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
+However, revenues received for capital financing activities are considered neither operating nor nonoperating and are presented after nonoperating activities.

-The City has elected to report all of its funds as major, even though some of them have not met the criteria requiring such treatment in fiscal year 2016.
+The City has elected to report all of its funds as major, even though some of them have not met the criteria requiring such treatment in fiscal year 2017.